Edward Smith-Stanley, 12th Earl of Derby: Family

 In the late 1770s, Lady Derby had a very public affair with John Frederick Sackville, 3rd Duke of Dorset.
 In 1779, the countess moved out of Lord Derby's house, leaving their children behind, apparently expecting that her husband would agree to a divorce and that the Duke would then marry her.
 About one year after she left his house, Lord Derby made it known that he had no intention of divorcing his wife; at the same time, he continued to deny her access to her children.
 The countess was socially ostracised for the remainder of her life.
 Historian Peter Thomson suggests that the third of the couple's children, Lady Elizabeth Henrietta, was the result of Lady Derby's affair with Dorset.
 Despite this, the Earl of Derby cared for the child after his wife left him.

 Lady Derby died at the age of 44 on 14 March 1797.
 Six weeks later, on 1 May 1797, Lord Derby married the actress Elizabeth Farren, daughter of George Farren.
-She bore him a daughter:
+They had three more children: